 Where to vacation with your wheelchair

 Spending time at Lake Michigan is one of the top reasons to visit this beach resort area.
-Paved sidewalks, boardwalks, ramps and beach wheelchairs make it easier to be near the water.
-Our nine accessible beaches are:
+Paved sidewalks, boardwalks, ramps, and beach wheelchairs make it easier to be near the water.
+Our seven accessible beaches are:

 Silver Beach County Park, 101 Broad St., St. Joseph.
 A barrier-free walkway from the parking lot runs along the beachfront and throughout the park.
-The walkway gives access to the Dunes Pavilion (a picnic spot), Shadowland Pavilion (an entertainment and wedding venue) and the South Pier.
-For easier access to the water, reserve a beach wheelchair for free at the office next to the restrooms.
+The walkway gives access to the Dunes Pavilion (a picnic spot), Shadowland Pavilion (an entertainment and wedding venue), and the South Pier.
+For easier access to the water during the summer, reserve a beach wheelchair for free at the office next to the restrooms.

 Lions Park Beach, south end of Lions Park Drive, St. Joseph.
 This small beach offers barrier-free access to the picnic pavilions, each with great views of Lake Michigan.
 It’s also a trailhead to the paved and shaded John and Dede Howard Family Recreational Trail.

 Weko Beach & Campground, 5237 Lake St., Bridgman.
-Nestled in 42 acres of picturesque wooded dunes, this is a wonderful place to experience the great outdoors, relax and enjoy the soft, sandy beaches and refreshing waters of Lake Michigan.
+Nestled in 42 acres of picturesque wooded dunes, this is a wonderful place to experience the great outdoors, relax, and enjoy the soft, sandy beaches and refreshing waters of Lake Michigan.
 The park makes this easier for everyone with their sand-and-water accessible wheelchair that you can reserve at no cost from 11 a.m. to 8 p.m., May through mid-September.
 Stop by the beach house to check availability.
-The park also has a 50-foot, ADA-accessible Mobi-Mat (a second one will be installed in mid-August 2022).
-The mat provides a smooth surface for moving wheelchairs, strollers and wagons between the parking lot and the beachfront.
+The park also has two 50-foot, ADA-accessible Mobi-Mats.
+The mat provides a smooth surface for moving wheelchairs, strollers, and wagons between the parking lot and the beachfront.

 Warren Dunes State Park, 12032 Red Arrow Highway, Sawyer.
 It is amazing to see these towering dunes!
-You can reach this park’s 3 miles of sandy shoreline with one of the two, free-to-use beach wheelchairs.
+You can reach this park’s 3 miles of sandy shoreline with one of the two, free-to-use beach wheelchairs during the summer.
 You also can navigate some of the 6 miles of nature trails.
 A plus to this destination is its dog beach which is accessible from the northernmost parking lot.
 Keep your pet on a six-foot-or-shorter leash here and throughout the park.

 New Buffalo Beach & Lakefront Park, 200 Marquette Dr, New Buffalo.
 A boardwalk extends from the parking lot to the concession area and toward the 800-foot beachfront.
 Another boardwalk creates a nature trail along the dune line.
 See the lifeguard for the park’s beach wheelchair that gets you to the water’s edge.

-There are three popular places with ADA-accommodations to wet your line; one of them has a barrier-free kayak launch, too.
+There are four popular places with ADA accommodations to wet your line; one of them has a barrier-free kayak launch, too.

 Tiscornia Beach Park, 80 Ridgeway St., St. Joseph.
 Roll out from the parking lot onto the North Pier.
-Join other anglers reeling in Chinook Salmon, Coho Salmon, Steelhead plus Smallmouth Bass, Walleye, Channel Catfish, Freshwater Drum and Yellow Perch.
+Join other anglers reeling in Chinook Salmon, Coho Salmon, and Steelhead plus Smallmouth Bass, Walleye, Channel Catfish, Freshwater Drum, and Yellow Perch.

-Whether you are in a stroller, wheelchair or cruising with another mobility-assisted device, there are four places that delight all ages in St. Joseph.
+Whether you are in a stroller, wheelchair, or cruising with another mobility-assisted device, three places delight all ages in St. Joseph.

 Whirlpool Compass Park is a giant splash pad below the bluff on Broad Street.
 It creates free, refreshing water play from Memorial Day until the end of September.

-One of the reasons you will like rolling into St. Joseph and Benton Harbor are the sidewalks.
-The downtown St. Joseph sidewalks connect you to shops, restaurants, winery tasting rooms, breweries, historic neighborhoods and art galleries.
+One of the reasons you will like rolling into St. Joseph and Benton Harbor is the sidewalks.
+The downtown St. Joseph sidewalks connect you to shops, restaurants, winery tasting rooms, breweries, historic neighborhoods, and art galleries.
 Many of these places also have parking spaces outside their doors.

 If you have specific accessibility questions or needs, contact the Southwestern Michigan Tourist Council staff and they will do their best to help you.